Chittagong Dry Dock Limited: 2,000 tonnes OPV

 Under the second phase of the FG2030 naval modernization plan, the Bangladesh Navy signed a contract with CDDL for six 2,000-tonnes offshore patrol vessel.
 The OPV's are intended to guard Bangladesh's Exclusive economic zone (EEZ).

-Bangladesh Navy frigate project
+Bangladesh Navy frigate program

 Chittagong Dry Dock has been awarded the contract to undertake the frigate program of the Bangladesh Navy.
 In the bid to transform from a buyer's navy to builder's navy, the Bangladesh Navy realized its ambitious plan to introduce 6 indigenously built guided missile frigates by 2030.
 The frigates will incorporate stealth technology, helicopter hangar and state-of-the-art hardware.
 In 2018, Commodore Mohammad Nazmul Karim said, two frigates will be commissioned in 2022, two by 2025 and two by 2030.
-However as of March 2021, with the current progress, shipbuilding is likely to be delayed for several more years.
+However, as of March 2021, with the current progress, shipbuilding is likely to be delayed for several more years.
 Shipbuilding may be further delayed due to the COVID-19 pandemic.
+But, in any case the frigate production will end before 2030.